Land Rover LR2 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Land Rover LR2 are $1,120 a year for full coverage.
-Comprehensive insurance costs on average $212 a year, collision insurance costs $272, and liability insurance is estimated at $478.
-Liability-only coverage costs approximately $526 a year, and high-risk coverage costs $2,404 or more.
-Teen drivers pay the highest rates at up to $4,390 a year.
+U.S. average insurance rates for a Land Rover LR2 are $1,120 a year with full coverage.
+Comprehensive insurance costs approximately $212 each year, collision costs $272, and liability insurance is $478.
+Liability-only insurance costs around $526 a year, with high-risk driver insurance costing $2,404 or more.
+16-year-old drivers pay the highest rates at $4,390 a year or more.

 Average premium for full coverage: $1,120